 What is post-traumatic stress disorder?

-Post-traumatic stress disorder (PTSD) is an anxiety disorder that a person can develop after experiencing or witnessing a traumatic event or life-threatening situation.
-A traumatic event can be any situation that causes stress, horror, helplessness, serious injury, or the threat of serious injury or death.
+Post-traumatic stress disorder (PTSD) is an anxiety disorder that a person can develop after experiencing or witnessing—either directly or indirectly—a traumatic event or life-threatening situation.
+A traumatic event involves exposure to death, threatened death, actual or serious injury, or actual or threatened sexual violence.
+Specific examples include physical assault, combat exposure, and serious accidents.

 People who have PTSD may have the following symptoms: